Texas Property Tax Exemptions and Reductions

-While Texas has no state property tax, each county levies and collects taxes through their appraisal district (CAD).
+While Texas has no state property tax, each county appraisal district assesses all real property, while local taxing entities set tax rates.
 The first step to lowering these taxes is to use every property tax exemption available to you.
 Exemptions shield part of your property’s value from taxation, essentially making your property worth less for taxable purposes.
 This is the easiest way to lower taxes in Texas, and doing so is simple.
-While homestead exemptions are the most common, there also exist exceptions for those over 65, disabled veterans, and more.
-Some of these options will stack with each other, granting larger savings for those that qualify.
+While homestead exemptions are the most common, there also exist exceptions for those over 65, people with disabilities, disabled veterans, and more.
+Some of these options will stack with each other, granting larger savings for those who qualify.
 Please consult the guide below to see what options might be available to you.

 County taxes: If a county collects a special tax for farm-to-market roads or flood control, a residence homestead owner may receive a $3,000 exemption for this tax.
 If the county grants an optional exemption for homeowners age 65 or older or disabled, the owners will receive only the local-option exemption.

-Age 65 or older and disabled exemptions: Over 65 and/or disabled residence homestead owners may qualify for a $10,000 homestead exemption for school taxes, in addition to the $100,000 exemption for all homeowners.
-If the owner qualifies for both the $10,000 for over 65 homeowners and the $10,000 exemption for disabled homeowners, the owner must choose one or the other for school taxes.
+Age 65 or older and disabled exemptions: Over 65 and/or disabled residence homestead owners may qualify for a $60,000 homestead exemption for school taxes, in addition to the $140,000 exemption for all homeowners.
+If the owner qualifies for both the $60,000 for over-65 exemption and the $60,000 exemption for disabled homeowners, the owner must choose one or the other for school taxes.
 The owner cannot receive both exemptions.

-Optional percentage exemptions: Any taxing unit – including a city, county, school or special district – may offer an exemption of up to 20 percent of a home’s value.
+Optional percentage exemptions: Any taxing unit, including a city, county, school, or special district, may offer an exemption of up to 20% of a home’s value.
 But, no matter what the percentage is, the amount of an optional exemption cannot be less than $5,000.
 Each taxing unit decides if it will offer the exemption and at what percentage.
 This percentage exemption is added to any other home exemption for which an owner qualifies.
 The taxing unit must decide before July 1 of the tax year to offer this exemption.

 Optional over 65 or disabled exemptions: Any taxing unit may offer an additional exemption of at least $3,000 for taxpayers age 65 or older and/or disabled.